xtrinch/ESP-internet-radio/README.md

 # ESP32-internet-radio

-Internet radio station using an ESP32, VS1053 module, a TFT ILI9341 screen and an IR sensor.
+Internet radio station using an ESP32, VS1053 module, a TFT ILI9341 screen with an XPT2046 touch controller and an IR 1838 sensor.

 Based on https://github.com/Edzelf/Esp-radio but heavily modified.

 All configuration, including station presets are hardcoded.

-Interaction with the radio happens via the buttons on the ILI9341's touch screen and the IR remote (to be done!).
+Interaction with the radio happens via the buttons on the ILI9341's touch screen and the IR remote.
+You should be able to use any remote, as long as you configure the right keys.

-Supports starting, stopping, going to next or previous station.
+Controls support starting, stopping, going to next or previous station.

 Make sure you upload the `/data` folder where the fonts reside to the ESP before flashing.
 You can do that with `pio run --target uploadfs` or just use the platformio addon for vscode and click on `Upload Filesystem Image`.